Dog Not Sleeping at Night?

-Senior dogs who stare at the wall at night, act restless due to sleep-wake cycle alterations, get lost around the home and act confused, should be assessed by a veterinarian for canine cognitive dysfunction.
+Senior dogs who stare at the wall at night, act restless due to sleep-wake cycle alterations, or get lost around the home and act confused, should be assessed by a veterinarian for canine cognitive dysfunction.
 Dogs with canine cognitive dysfunction can be managed with prescription medications (Anipryl) when this condition is caught early.

 The addition of a predictable nighttime routine and a relaxing, comfortable place to sleep can be helpful.
 Much like a newborn baby, geriatric pets benefit from signals that nighttime is approaching and it is time to get ready to sleep.